Reiki Center of Venice ~ Medical Errors ~ 2 CE's

 These errors can occur when a health care professional either chooses an inappropriate method of care-or executes the right care but does it incorrectly.
 Medical errors is one of the leading causes of death and injury in the United States surpassing people who die from motor accidents, breast cancer and AIDS.

-According to the article written by Beth Howard titled, “Lessons from America’s Safest Hospitals,” Howard states that more than 180,000 people die every year from hospital errors.
-The story follows the death of 69 year-old social worker, Mary McClinton.
-McClinton was admitted into Virginia Mason Medical Center in Seattle to under a routine procedure to treat a brain aneurysm.
+According to the article written by Beth Howard titled, “Lessons from America’s Safest Hospitals,” Howard states that Mary McClinton, a 69 year–old social worker, was admitted into Virginia Mason Medical Center in Seattle to under a routine procedure to treat a brain aneurysm.
 The error occurred when doctors injected her with an antiseptic, instead of a contrast dye.
 The antiseptic, a topical cleaning agent, was stored in an unmarked container on the same tray as the dye.
 McClinton died 19 days later as each of her organs began to fail.

 Errors such as the one mentioned above are called “never events” and affects at least 6,000 patients every year.
 Never events are errors that could have been prevented.
 These events include operating on the wrong limb or leaving instruments inside of a patient during surgery.